MicrosoftDocs/azure-security-docs/articles/key-vault/keys/about-keys.md

 The base JWK/JWA specifications are also extended to enable key types unique to the Azure Key Vault and Managed HSM implementations.

-HSM Keys in vaults are protected; Software keys are not protected by HSMs.
+HSM Keys in vaults are protected by HSMs; Software keys aren't protected by HSMs.

 - Keys stored in vaults benefit from robust protection using **[FIPS 140 validated HSM](/azure/key-vault/keys/about-keys#compliance)**.
 There are two distinct HSM platforms available: 1, which protects key versions with **FIPS 140-2 Level 2**, and 2, which protects keys with **FIPS 140-2 Level 3** HSMs depending on when the key was created.
 All new keys and key versions are now created using platform 2 (except UK geo).
 To determine which HSM Platform is protecting a key version, get it's [hsmPlatform](about-keys-details.md#key-attributes).
 - Managed HSM uses **FIPS 140-2 Level 3** validated HSM modules to protect your keys.
 Each HSM pool is an isolated single-tenant instance with its own [security domain](../managed-hsm/security-domain.md) providing complete cryptographic isolation from all other HSMs sharing the same hardware infrastructure.
 Managed HSM keys are protected in single-tenant HSM-pools.
 You can import an RSA, EC, and symmetric key, in soft form or by exporting from a supported HSM device.
 You can also generate keys in HSM pools.
 When you import HSM keys using the method described in the [BYOK (bring your own key) specification](../keys/byok-specification.md), it enables secure transportation key material into Managed HSM pools.